 Frequently asked questions

-What is cheaper: gas or a heat pump?
+What is cheaper: heating boiler or a heat pump?

-A heat pump powered by electricity is more than twice as cheap as gas.
-Every 2 kWh consumed by a heat pump produces around 9 kWh of heat.
-If you want to achieve this with gas, you need 1m³.
-With this, you pay €0.58 per 9 kWh of heat for the heat pump and €1.34 per 9 kWh of heat for a central heating boiler.
+An electric heat pump is more than twice as cost-effective as a gas-fired boiler.
+For every 2 kWh of electricity a heat pump consumes, it delivers approximately 9 kWh of heat.
+To generate the same amount of heat using gas, 1 m³ of gas is required.
+This results in a cost of €0.58 per 9 kWh of heat for a heat pump, compared to €1.34 per 9 kWh of heat for a gas boiler.

 A heat pump is an excellent solution in most cases.
 It is important to consider a heat pump when your building is well insulated, there is sufficient space, the outdoor unit does not cause noise pollution and you would like to use less gas.
 A heat pump is less efficient when your building is poorly insulated or it causes too much nuisance.
 This might be common in residential areas.